Jellonator/Nandlang/README.md

 ```Javascript
 foo[1], _[6], foo[2] = foo;
 ```

+It should be noted that arrays in Nandlang are really just syntactic sugar.
+There is no difference between declaring `b[4]` and `b0, b1, b2, b3`.

 ## Standard library
 The Nandlang standard library defines many functions, mostly for I/O.